Do High-Conflict Personalities Love Their Children? Understanding the Tangled Truth?

 These individuals often have deeply ingrained patterns, making lasting change unlikely without consistent effort and professional support.
 However, some strategies can help manage the situation and support the well-being of both the parent and child:

 Therapy and Personal Growth: While it’s not guaranteed that a high-conflict parent will change, therapy can help them develop self-awareness and better emotional regulation.
-However, in many cases, like mine, the high-conflict parent may resist therapy or deflect responsibility, making it harder to improve the relationship.
+However, in many cases, like mine, the high-conflict parent may resist therapy, view it as a threat, or deflect responsibility, making it harder to improve the relationship.
+For change to occur, the individual must be willing to acknowledge their role in the conflict—something that is often a significant barrier.

-Support Systems for Children: Children in high-conflict households need stable, loving adults outside of the immediate family, such as mentors, counselors, or extended family.
-These relationships can offer emotional stability and help buffer the negative impact of the high-conflict environment.
+Children in high-conflict households need stable, loving adults outside of the immediate family to act as a "buffer."
+These relationships offer the emotional stability needed to neutralize the impact of a turbulent home environment.

 High-conflict parents may deeply love their children, but their emotional struggles often make that love feel unstable, leaving children confused and anxious.
 As I reflect on my own experience, I still don’t know if my dad truly loved me.
 For years, I’ve felt envy toward those with more loving, stable relationships.
 I spent years in therapy working through the aftermath of this dynamic.
 However, I was fortunate to have at least one parent who truly loved me in a way that provided the emotional support I needed.